clearlinux/autospec/README.rst

   one to keep the main package slim and split out optional functionality or files.

+dev_extras
+  Same as "extras" above, but instead of the files being placed in an ``-extras'' subpackage, they will be placed in the ``-dev'' one.
+Use this functionality to place files used only for development against this software that Autospec does not automatically detect.

 setuid
   Each line in this file should contain the full path to a binary in the resulting build that should have the ``setuid`` attribute set with the